alexwlchan/alexwlchan.net/src/_drafts/spotting-spam-in-our-cloudfront-logs.md

             out_file.write(json.dumps(entry, cls=DatetimeEncoder) + "\n")
 ```

-That gave me about 7 million log entries to work with.
+That gave me about 7 million log entries that I could analyse.
-Then I started developing my spam heuristic, which was a single Python function:
+Then I started developing my spam heuristic, which had a single Python function as its interface:

 ```python
 def is_spam(log_entry) -> bool:
     return False
 ```

+To develop the heuristic, I wrote a bunch of versions of this function, trying various techniques to look at different fields in the log entry and decide if a particular request was spam.
-And to help me evaluate the function, I wrote a short test harness I could run repeatedly with different variants:
+To help me evaluate the different versions, I wrote a test script I could run repeatedly as I tweaked the function:

 ```python
 import random